dyxstat/Reproduce_MetaCC/README.md

-# Instruction of reproducing results in MetaCC paper
+# Instruction to reproducing results in MetaCC paper

 Some scripts to process the intermediate data and plot figures are available in the folder [Scripts](https://github.com/dyxstat/Reproduce_MetaCC/tree/main/Scripts).